angarsky/diveintopython/learn/file_handling/json.md

 > [!NOTE]
 > Read this tutorial on the website: https://diveintopython.org/learn/file-handling/json

-JSON files have become increasingly popular in recent years due to their compatibility with web-based systems.
-JSON, or [JavaScript Object Notation](https://en.wikipedia.org/wiki/JSON), is a lightweight format for data exchange, making it a popular choice for web applications.
-Python has powerful tools for working with JSON files.
-In this article, we will explore how to read and manipulate JSON files, and how to use JSON files in practical applications.
+JSON files have gained immense popularity due to their seamless compatibility with web-based systems.
+JSON, short for [JavaScript Object Notation](https://en.wikipedia.org/wiki/JSON), serves as a lightweight format for data exchange, making it a favored choice for web applications.
+Python, equipped with robust tools, stands as an excellent platform for handling JSON files.
+This article aims to delve into reading, manipulating JSON files, and their practical applications using Python.

 ## How to Use JSON with Python